 What can leaders, male or female, do better to support female colleagues?

 In many of my roles, I have been the lead or co-lead of women’s networks and have made sure that all are welcomed, not only females.
 Male colleagues are also key to the success of females, so we must be proactive in finding males who have empathetic ears.
-It really doesn’t matter what your role or gender is, we should all be helping each other and lifting one another up.Posted over 1 year ago
+It really doesn’t matter what your role or gender is, we should all be helping each other and lifting one another up.Posted about 2 years ago